sbhayes15/executive-wiki/events/prodays.rst

 ------
 + **11:40 am** - Gather materials at the ACM office.
 + **11:45 am** - Check in at the table, and begin finding your table.
-+ **12:00 pm** - Be set up and ready for students.
++ **12:00 pm** - Be set up and ready for students, as they will arrive at noon.
-+ **12:01 pm** - Stand at the table, talk to potential students using your own dialog or this Sample Dialog.
++ **12:01 pm** - Stand at the table, talk to potential students using your own dialog or the Sample Dialog (below).
+Hand out stickers to our potential new members, if they're interested.
 + **3:00 pm(ish)** - Clean up and pack up ACM's things.
 + **3:30 pm(ish)** - Put everything back in the ACM office/where it came from